Density of reflection resonances in one-dimensional disordered Schr\"odinger operators: Numerical evaluation of resonance density

 \subsubsection{Comparison of different numerical schemes}

-Figure~\figref{comparison} shows a sample of exact resonances together with the two approximated types of parametric resonances for a single realization and for different localization lengths.
-We find that for $\eps= L/\ell_\text{L}>0.1$, both approximations agree well with the exact resonances.
-For smaller $\eps$, in the ballistic regime, the resonances widths have larger values and the standard parametric approximation based on \Eqnref{Heffpar} visibly deviates from the exact resonances.
+Figure~\figref{comparison} shows a sample of exact resonances together with the two approximated types of parametric resonances for a single realization {of the disorder} and for different localization lengths.
+We find that for {strong enough localization, i.e.,} ${\loc}= L/\ell_\text{L}>0.1$, both approximations agree well with the exact resonances.
+For smaller ${\loc}$, in the ballistic regime, the resonances widths have larger values and the standard parametric approximation based on \Eqnref{Heffpar} visibly deviates from the exact resonances.
 The improved approximation is visibly more accurate.

-This is confirmed by the results in \Figref{distcomparison}: Figures~\figref{distcomparison}(a) and \figref{distcomparison}(b) show the distributions $\rho_{\Delta}$ of differences $\Delta \tilde E^{(*)} = |\tilde E - \tilde E^{(*)}|$ for $a^2\mathcal{E}\ll 1$ between exact and parametric resonances for different $\eps$.
-As $\eps$ increases, all differences become smaller, as observed in \Figref{comparison}.
+This is confirmed by the results in \Figref{distcomparison}: Figures~\figref{distcomparison}(a) and \figref{distcomparison}(b) show the distributions $\rho_{\Delta}$ of differences $\Delta \tilde E^{(*)} = |\tilde E - \tilde E^{(*)}|$ for $a^2\mathcal{E}\ll 1$ between exact and parametric resonances for different ${\loc}$.
+As ${\loc}$ increases, all differences become smaller, as observed in \Figref{comparison}.
 However, the differences for the improved parametric resonances $\Delta \tilde E^{*}$ in \Figref{distcomparison}(b) are typically several orders of magnitude smaller than those of the regular parametric resonances $\Delta \tilde E$ in \Figref{distcomparison}(a).
 In all cases the distributions have a maximum at small differences, but show a power-law tail $\sim {\Delta \tilde E^{(*)}}^{-1}$ at large distances.
-Figure~\figref{distcomparison}(c) shows the location of the maximum $\Delta \tilde E^{(*)}_\text{max}$ as a function of the energy $\mathcal{\tilde E}$ for different $\eps$.
+Figure~\figref{distcomparison}(c) shows the location of the maximum $\Delta \tilde E^{(*)}_\text{max}$ as a function of the energy $\mathcal{\tilde E}$ for different ${\loc}$.
 We again observe that ${\Delta \tilde E^{*}}_\text{max}$ is consistently smaller than ${\Delta \tilde E}_\text{max}$ and that all quantities are smallest close to the $\mathcal{\tilde E}=0$.
 This is consistent with the expectation that the approximation using parametric resonances should be most accurate close to the centre of the spectrum.
 Upon increasing the system size $N\to\infty$ we find that all distances decrease around $\mathcal{\tilde E}=0$ (not shown).